Most people have never heard of the term ‘littermate syndrome’. I must admit that until a few years ago, I had never heard of it either.

 There have been many success stories of litter mates been raised together and there have also been many stories of litter mates not working out.

-But I firmly believe it is not about whether your two puppies are siblings but more about how you raise them that is the issue.
+But I firmly believe it is not about whether your two Cavapoo puppies are siblings but more about how you raise them that is the issue.

 Bear in mind that some dogs just do not get on with each other never mind if they are siblings or not related at all and whether they are the same age or are years apart.

-Having two successful sets of litter mates I would like to offer some advise and guidance when purchasing two pups at the same time but first let’s discuss what this syndrome is and why it has become such a big statement.
+Having two successful sets of litter mates I would like to offer some advise and guidance when purchasing two puppies at the same time but first let’s discuss what this syndrome is and why it has become such a big statement.

 Signs of Littermate Syndrome